Build 64-bit kernel for Raspberry Pi, using native tools

 - Cross-compilation on another platform

 As we need to build the tools we need, that is aarch64 binutils and gcc, we need to install the required build tools first.
-So start by first installing required dependencies:
+Start by first installing required dependencies for compilation of these tools:

-sudo apt-get install build-essential libgmp-dev libmpfr-dev libmpc-dev bc git-core
+sudo apt-get install build-essential libgmp-dev libmpfr-dev libmpc-dev libisl-dev libncurses5-dev bc git-core bison flex

 Build the cross compilation tools